 Strategy.
-The CBHTF assumes responsibility to develop a plan of action that advances the establishment of this state and regional coordination structure, including the development of broad governance interagency agreements, required statutory changes (if any), potential incremental or piloted deployment models, and shared agency resources or state appropriations proposals.
+The CBHTF assumes responsibility to develop a plan of action that advances the establishment of this state and regional coordination structure coordinating organizational body, including the development of broad governance interagency agreements, required statutory changes (if any), potential incremental or piloted deployment models, and shared agency resources or state appropriations proposals.
+The CBHTF entertains the prospects of establishing a relationship with any other state behavioral health organization to gain further efficiencies without diminishing the charge of the CBHTF to advocate for and advance the best interests of children's behavioral health needs.